Today, many women are taking the lead in making financial decisions -- for themselves and for their families.

-Here are some tips for avoiding key money mistakes throughout your lifetime.
+Here are some of the most common money mistakes women make throughout their lifetime.

 1. Remaining ignorant about finances